oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Sender Constrained Tokens
 Either authorization server MAY issue sender constrained tokens.
 There are currently two options for sender constrained tokens: Mutually Authenticated TLS (mTLS) {{RFC8705}} and Demonstrating Proof of Possessions (DPoP) {{RFC9449}}.

+The following authorization server metadata value is used by this specification when the authorization server is acting as the Client.

+{
+   "requested_conf_supported": true
+}

+When the authorization server is acting as the Client, the Client MAY check whether AS-B supports sender constrained tokens by obtaining the authorization server metadata and verifying "requested_conf_supported" is set to true.

 ## Token Exchange

 The client performs token exchange as defined in {{RFC8693}} with the authorization server for its own domain (e.g., Domain A) in order to obtain a JWT authorization grant that can be used with the authorization server of a different domain (e.g., Domain B) as specified in section 1.3 of {{RFC6749}}.